Making sure your accommodation is suitable when returning home following an injury or accident

 - Kitchen adaptations so that you can cook and prepare food.

-- Easier access to the garden.
+- Create easy access to the garden.

 Supporting you in the process of social housing allocation

-We are here to support families and individuals during this process, making sure your accommodation is right for you.
+At Moore Barlow we are here to support families and individuals during this process, making sure your accommodation is right for you.

 With offices in Southampton, London, Lymington, Guildford, Richmond and Woking, we’re ideally placed to offer specialist advice on a local and national level.
 Contact us for more information.